HaroldChen19/HaodongChen.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SSLab from NPU, and [Prof. Yuxuan Liang](http://yuxuanliang.com/) of CityMind Lab from HKUST(GZ).

-I will be applying for my 25FALL PhD, so wish me luck~!
+I will be applying for my 25FALL PhD, so wish me good luck~